portworx/katacoda-scenarios/deploy-px-k8s/wait-k8s.md

 We will be using a 2-node Kubernetes cluster for this scenario.
-Before install Portworx, let's ensure Kubernetes nodes are ready.
+Before installing Portworx, let's ensure Kubernetes nodes are ready.

-### Wait for Kubernetes nodes to be ready
+### Step: Wait for Kubernetes nodes to be ready

-* It can take a few minutes for this*
+*It can take a few minutes for this*

 ```
 ./k8s-wait-ready.sh